AaronoKwok/AaronoKwok/README.md

 ### Hello there! 👋

 - 💻 I’m currently working on the capstone project from Scrimba's frontend developer course!
-Here's a [link](https://scrimba.com/learn/frontend) to their site:
+Here's a [link](https://scrimba.com/learn/frontend) to Scrimba's site.
 - 🌱 I’m currently learning about React, JavaScript, and algorithms/data structures!